Dr Iain Duncan

 In 1999 Iain moved into diagnostic imaging (nuclear medicine and ultrasound).
 An accredited Australasian Society of Ultrasound Sonologist and a Fellow of the Australian Association of Nuclear Medicine Specialists, he pioneered the use of musculoskeletal ultrasound for both diagnosis and guided injection therapy.
 He has performed over 50,000 therapeutic injections.

-Iain’s diverse medical specialisation places him in a unique position, at the intersection between diagnostic imaging and clinical medicine.
+Iain’s diverse medical specialisation places him in a unique position, at the increasingly busy intersection between diagnostic imaging and clinical medicine (and no traffic lights).
 This enables him to focus on musculoskeletal medicine from both a clinical and imaging perspective.
-In other words, he can use his exceptional diagnostic skill and knowledge of musculoskeletal medicine to assist clinicians develop optimum management plans for their patients.
+In other words, he can use his exceptional diagnostic skill and knowledge of musculoskeletal medicine to assist clinicians in developing optimum management plans for their patients.

 Iain is able to advise both patients and doctors on the most efficient route to achieving a diagnosis or assessing function in any of the body’s systems, Iain enjoys working as part of an effective team.
 He particularly champions the use of diagnostic imaging as an integral part of patient care rather than a stand-alone “test” or “scan.”

 “ At GMI we try to see the problem from the patient’s perspective.
-We strive to make every scan and patient interaction specific, relevant and worthwhile.
-A diagnostic scan is a powerful tool only when used in conjunction with the clinical information.
+We strive to make every scan and patient interaction relevant and worthwhile.
+A diagnostic scan is a powerful tool only when used in conjunction with a patient’s specific circumstances.
 This often requires a quality dialogue between our practice and the patient and/or their doctor.”

 For more information about Iain got to driainduncan.com.au